Do you need a new furnace?

 Some people will have settings on their vent cover’s diffuser to tell them what setting to choose for summer vs winter.
 Your basement for instance, will rarely need any air conditioning in the summer, so all the vents should be closed.
 However, it will probably need to be open for full heating in the winter.

-You might need to change your water heater too
+You might need to change your water heater too so it would be better if you get help from the Goodman heating systems

 If you have an exterior chimney and a water heater that is vented into the chimney, you should replace your water heater with a sealed-combustion unit at the same time that you are doing the furnace replacement.
 Otherwise, the chimney can cool down when there’s no longer the furnace venting through it, and the venting from the water heater could possibly backdraft and let combustion products into the home and potentially lead to carbon monoxide poisoning.